- Welcome. Find information on membership types and fees, regatta information, and general program structure here.

 Allocation of club boats for regattas is determined co-operatively by the Head coaches of the programs attending the Regatta.
 In most cases, you will be sharing boats with other club members (Juniors or Adults).

 Members attending regattas are expected to help with derigging, trailer loading and unloading, rerigging and boatwashing.
 Specific responsibilities for each crew/program for each regatta will be determined by the Head Coaches.
 Please ask them!

-Entry fees, trailering costs, and coach expenses for regattas outside the Capital Regional District are not covered by member fees.
-Members will be charged a trailering fee that typically includes expenses for the trailer driver.
-Members are expected to cover the travel expenses for a coach, if they want them to attend the regatta.
+Entry fees, trailering costs, and coach expenses and honoraria (for regattas away from Elk Lake) are not covered by member fees.
+Members will be charged a trailering fee that typically includes expenses for the trailer driver and coaches and coaches' honoraria.

-Only those registered as Competitive members with Rowing Canada Aviron may race in regattas.
-Participants in introductory programs are registered as "Sport" members with RCA and are not eligible to compete in Rowing Canada sanctioned events.
+Only those registered as members with Rowing Canada Aviron may race in regattas.

 VCRC has about 30 spaces available to members for storage of private 1xs.
 Racks are in high demand and there is usually a waiting list!
 You must be a member of VCRC to store your boat in the boathouse.

 Racks are allocated in October of each year, based on the number of logged rows in the previous year.
 The person with the most logged rows gets first choice of rack, and so on.
 Those on the waiting list and those with fewer than 10 rows are put into a lottery for any remaining racks.